alexandrosraikos/DependencyExtractor/README.md

 A Python library which extracts library dependencies from source files written in most mainstream programming languages.

+** :warning: Warning: This library is not meant for production use, as extended testing has not been carried out yet.**

 ## Getting started

 Follow the steps below to get started with `dextractor`.